dotnet/llilc/Documentation/llilc-reader.md

     single LLVM Type: ClassTypeMap and ArrayTypeMap.
 ClassTypeMap is indexed by CORINFO\_CLASS\_HANDLE and is used for non-array types.
-    ArrayTypeMap is indexed by `<element type, element handle, array rank>` tuple.
+    ArrayTypeMap is indexed by `<element type, element handle, array rank, is vector>` tuple.
 The reason for that is that two different CORINFO\_CLASS\_HANDLEs can identify the same array: the actual array handle and the handle for its MethodTable.